phiresky/blog/posts/2019/rga--ripgrep-for-zip-targz-docx-odt-epub-jpg.md

 Windows support shouldn't be a problem, feel free to send PRs! :)

-You don't necessarily need to install any dependencies, but then you will see an error when trying to read from the corresponding file type (e.g. poppler-utils for pdf).

 ## Technical details

 The code and a few more details are here: <https://github.com/phiresky/ripgrep-all>

 `rga` simply runs ripgrep (`rg`) with some options set, especially `--pre=rga-preproc` and `--pre-glob`.

-`rga-preproc [fname]` will match an "adapter" to the given file based on either it's filename or it's mime type (if `--accurate` is given).
+`rga-preproc [fname]` will match an "adapter" to the given file based on either it's filename or it's mime type (if `--rga-accurate` is given).
 You can see all adapters currently included in [src/adapters](https://github.com/phiresky/ripgrep-all/tree/master/src/adapters).

 Some rga adapters run external binaries to do the actual work (such as pandoc or ffmpeg), usually by writing to stdin and reading from stdout.
 Others use a Rust library or bindings to achieve the same effect (like sqlite or zip).